-\paragraph{Hardware} All experiments were conducted on NVIDIA Tesla V100-PCIE-32GB GPUs.
-A typical experimental run, consisting of training one algorithm over 30 random seeds for $10^7$ total environment time steps on a Navix environment, completed in approximately 12 to 26 minutes.
+\paragraph{Hardware.} All experiments were conducted on NVIDIA Tesla V100-PCIE-32GB GPUs.
+A typical experimental run, consisting of training one algorithm for $10^7$ total environment time steps on a Navix environment, completed in approximately 12 to 26 minutes over 30 seeds.